Frankenstein: Composition

+Shelley wrote much of the book while residing in a lodging house in the centre of Bath, England in 1816.
+According to The Guardian, "By all accounts, Shelley came to Bath to hide.
+Yet she found deep wells of inspiration while living in the shadow of the city's gothic abbey, particularly among Bath's medical community.
+Significantly, she was a contemporary of Dr Charles Wilkinson, a pioneer of medical electricity, and attended lectures at his laboratory around the corner from her lodgings when she was writing about Victor Frankenstein breaking taboos by using galvanism to shock life into a creature stitched together from dead body parts."

 Byron managed to write just a fragment based on the vampire legends he heard while travelling the Balkans, and from this John Polidori created The Vampyre (1819), the progenitor of the romantic vampire literary genre.
 Thus two seminal horror tales originated from the conclave.

 The group talked about Enlightenment and Counter-Enlightenment ideas as well.
 Mary Shelley believed the Enlightenment idea that society could progress and grow if political leaders used their powers responsibly; however, she also believed the Romantic ideal that misused power could destroy society.

 Shelley's manuscripts for the first three-volume edition in 1818 (written 1816–1817), as well as the fair copy for her publisher, are now housed in the Bodleian Library in Oxford.
 The Bodleian acquired the papers in 2004, and they belong now to the Abinger Collection.
 In 2008, the Bodleian published a new edition of Frankenstein, edited by Charles E. Robinson, that contains comparisons of Mary Shelley's original text with Percy Shelley's additions and interventions alongside.